brcambui/electron-react-typescript/README.md

 # Electron + React + Typescript
 A scalable project structure to get started developing with Electron.
-It uses [Webpack](https://webpack.js.org/) to provide development and production-ready environments.
+It uses [esbuild](https://esbuild.github.io/) for the main process and [Rsbuild](https://rsbuild.dev/) for the renderer process to provide fast development and production-ready environments.

 This template comes with:
 - Auto-reload in both main and renderer processes.
 - Sass support, including `.sass`, `.scss`, `.module.scss` files.
 - Support for [native modules](https://www.electronjs.org/docs/latest/tutorial/using-native-node-modules) like [`sqlite3`](https://github.com/TryGhost/node-sqlite3).
+- Automatic loading of `.env.development`, and `.env.production` files.

 ## Get started
 Make sure you have [Node.js](https://nodejs.org/) and [Yarn PnP](https://yarnpkg.com/getting-started/install) installed.